 Zika virus is a neurotropic virus which has been shown to target neural progenitor cells, as well as neuronal cells at different states of maturity but to a lesser extent.
 In one in vitro study, a strain of Zika virus was serially passaged in monkey and mosquito cells and efficiently infected human neural progenitor cells derived from induced pluripotent stem cells.
 Zika virus infection increased cell death and dysregulated cell-cycle progression, resulting in attenuated cell growth.
 Another study found that the virus infects human cortical progenitor cells leading to cell death by apoptosis and autophagy.

-Despite mild clinical symptoms, gestational Zika virus infection is associated with fetal death, placental insufficiency, fetal growth restriction, and CNS injury.
+Despite mild clinical symptoms, gestational Zika virus infection is associated with fetal death, placental insufficiency, fetal growth restriction, and central nervous system (CNS) injury.
 Based on an average full-term gestation, the 24-week period from the peak of the Zika virus outbreak to the peak in reported microcephaly occurrence suggests that the greatest risk for microcephaly is associated with Zika virus infection during the first trimester and early in the second trimester of pregnancy.
 However, CNS abnormalities have been reported with exposure as late as 39 weeks’ gestation.
 A case report found that fetal microcephaly may be caused by a loss of intermediately differentiated post-migratory neurons through an apoptotic mechanism in the mid-gestational fetal brain.
 It has been suggested that the germinal matrix is the principal target for the virus.
 Mouse studies provide evidence for a direct causal link between Zika virus infection and microcephaly by causing cell-cycle arrest, apoptosis, and inhibition of neural precursor cells.
 It appears that the virus triggers cell behaviours that alter normal cell proliferation and survival of neural progenitor cells during critical periods of brain development.
 The role of the placenta in fetal microcephaly is not clear but it has been hypothesised that the placenta might facilitate viral transmission to the fetus, or alternatively to contribute a damaging immune response.
 One hypothesis is that the virus gains access to the fetal compartment by directly infecting placental cells, thereby disrupting the placental barrier.
 There are data to suggest that for the virus to enter the fetal compartment, it must evade trophoblast-derived interferon-lambda-1.
 Another study found that placental infection induces proliferation and prominent hyperplasia of Hofbauer cells in the chorionic villi.
 The virus can continue to replicate in infants’ brains after birth, and can persist in the placenta for months.
+An increased risk of microcephaly has been linked to various factors including gestational age, genetic factors, socioeconomic status, and previous exposure to other flaviviruses.
+A more recent study has found a correlation between an increased risk of microcephaly and specific features of maternal antibodies that enhance the entry of the Zika virus into cells, which may explain why Zika infection results in birth defects in some babies but not others.
 Further studies are required to understand the full spectrum of Zika-associated congenital abnormalities and their pathogenesis, including systematic examination of fetal and neonatal autopsy tissues and placental tissue from living infants with microcephaly.

 A case report of Guillain-Barre syndrome developing while the Zika virus was still present in serum suggests that the virus may exert its neurotropic effects by either direct neural injury or a rapid cellular-mediated response to the virus with cross-reactivity against peripheral nerves.
 The neuroinvasion processes are not fully understood and further study is needed.
 Mouse studies suggest adult neural stem cells are also vulnerable to Zika neuropathology.